JesseTimonen/KristalFramework/README.md

 # Kristal Framework

-Kristal Framework is a PHP based framework which aims to offer developers clean and simple MVC environment to develope their websites.
+Kristal Framework is a PHP-based architecture designed to furnish developers with a clean and straightforward MVC environment for website development.
-Kristal Framework was released to the public under MIT license, which allows people to use, modify and share this framework as they wish.
+The framework is publicly available under the MIT License, granting individuals the latitude to utilize, modify, and distribute it as they deem appropriate.

 ## Important

-This project was made to learn how PHP frameworks work and to have a little bit of fun.
-This is not a proper framework for real life application.
+This project was initiated as a learning exercise to delve into the mechanics of PHP frameworks while allowing for some creative experimentation.
-This framework may very well have plenty of security vulnerabilities and I will not be actively updating the framework to keep it secure.
+It is not designed for use in production environments.
+Please be advised that the framework may contain security vulnerabilities, and there is the possibility that updates to the framework may cease without notice.
-Only use this framework to mess around with it's features.
+As such, it is advised to use this framework strictly for exploratory or experimental applications.